PauloPHLP/Vue.js-ToDoVeutify/README.md

 ## 🔎️ Description

-A basic ToDo list application made in order to test the Veutify.
+A basic ToDo list application made in order to test Veutify.

 ## 🚀️ Technologies